-- An invitation to attend a meeting of the council shall be sent, together with the agenda, to the councillor of the District and County Council representing the electoral ward. - Unless the council determines otherwise, a copy of each letter sent to the District or County Council shall be sent to the District or County Council councillor representing its electoral ward.
+- a.
+An invitation to attend a meeting of the council shall be sent, together with the agenda, to the councillor of the District and County Council representing the area of the Council. - Unless the council determines otherwise, a copy of each letter sent to the District or County Council shall be sent to the District or County Council councillor representing its electoral ward.